What's Postpartum Depression And How Do I Cope With It?

 Treatment options for postpartum depression

 Many treatments are available to combat postpartum depression; you don't have to go through treatment alone.
 If you believe you are struggling with symptoms of depression, speak with your doctor about your symptoms.
 Your primary care provider can ask more detailed questions to see if a diagnosis of postpartum depression makes sense for your case.
-They may also refer you to a specialist in the condition to receive quick support.
+They may also refer you to an expert in the condition to receive specialized mental health care.

 Ask for support